Basic Yoga Poses

 At the end of any yoga practice the usual practice is to rest in corpse pose (shivasana.)
 If I've done dead dog or dead dog reach, I might hug knees first then move into corpse pose.
 You could simply slowly your arms and legs from dead dog reach into corpse pose.
 An option for corpse pose is to rest with your hands on your heart.
 You could do this with your knees bent and feet flat on the floor also.

-If basic yoga postures are difficult due to a lack of strength or flexibility then you may find it helpful to work on your strength and flexibility in isolation.
+If basic yoga postures are difficult due to a lack of strength or flexibility then you may find it helpful to focus on poses in a way to help you improve your strength or your flexibility or both.